 The team is coached by graduate students Jesse Collins and Justin Derington and supervised by Miller.
 Team members are: Tyler Cowie, Paden Daniels, Shayna Dunlap, Ben Estes, Matthew Morales, Heather Veltri and Shanna Ward.

 The win at the American Royal follows an Oct.
 4 victory at the Eastern National Meat Judging Contest in Pennsylvania, and a win at the Houston Livestock Show and Rodeo in March.
 The team will compete in one more contest before the international competition Nov.
 16 in Dakota City, Neb.

 View the Meat Judging Team.
 Click to enlarge.

-Markus Miller is a professor of Meat Science and Muscle Biology in the Department of Animal & Food Sciences in the College of Agricultural Sciences & Natural Resources.
+Markus Miller is a professor of Meat Science and Muscle Biology in the Department of Animal & Food Sciences in the College of Agricultural Sciences and Natural Resources.
 He also is the San Antonio Livestock Show Distinguished Chair in Meat Science.

 View his profile in our online Experts Guide.

-The College of Agricultural Sciences & Natural Resources consists of six academic departments and multiple research centers and institutes, and offers 13 baccalaureate, 14 masters and seven Ph.D. degrees in various agricultural sciences and natural resources disciplines.
+The College of Agricultural Sciences and Natural Resources consists of six academic departments and multiple research centers and institutes, and offers 13 baccalaureate, 14 masters and seven Ph.D. degrees in various agricultural sciences and natural resources disciplines.